blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 With a 2500 mAh LiPo and an estimated 5–15 mAh/day, modeled runtime is roughly 165–500 days between charges.
 Actual runtime will vary with cellular signal strength, session frequency, and temperature; confirm with bench data before committing to a deployment charge schedule.

-Mojo is a **bench and commissioning tool** for this project — it is not deployed to the patient's home.
+Mojo is a **bench and commissioning tool** for this project; it is not deployed to the patient's home.
 Once a firmware revision passes the trace check, the deployed units run on LiPo without it.

 ### Troubleshooting